ethereum/consensus-specs/specs/phase0/p2p-interface.md

 libp2p streams are full-duplex, and each party is responsible for closing their write side (like in TCP).
 We can therefore use stream closure to mark the end of the request and response independently.

-Nevertheless, in the case of `ssz` and `ssz_snappy`, messages are still length-prefixed with the length of the underlying data:
+Nevertheless, in the case of `ssz_snappy`, messages are still length-prefixed with the length of the underlying data:
 * A basic reader can prepare a correctly sized buffer before reading the message
 * A more advanced reader can stream-decode SSZ given the length of the SSZ data.
 * Alignment with protocols like gRPC over HTTP/2 that prefix with length